 People who attend AA seek to make “the fellowship” their number one priority for the rest of their lives.
 Instead, I dedicated myself to intense, 24/7 self-improvement – reading books by great authors, lifting heavy weights every day, and doing the best job I possibly could building up other people’s strength in the gym as a trainer.

 During this time frame, I began to discover the tremendous power of supplementation for alcohol recovery.

 My own sense of well-being shot through the roof and I began to experience even more fulfillment from helping others, in the gym and through Fit Recovery.

 My relationships became stronger and alcohol became a totally moot substance for me.

 It took me three years to achieve this identity shift from “Old C,” but it was worth every ounce of confusion and self-doubt that I experienced along the way.

 It’s up to you to build your own identity.
 You can start by visualizing the outcomes you would like to turn into realities, as well as the values that you would like to project out into the world.
 This can help you build the motivation to change.

-It’s impossible to predict exactly how everything will fall into place along the way, but I’m here to tell you that if you have faith in yourself and the resolve to win, you can absolutely prevail!!
+It’s impossible to predict exactly how everything will fall into place along the way, but I’m here to tell you that if you have faith in yourself and the resolve to win, you will absolutely prevail!!